Writing, Literature & Publishing Faculty

 Leslie Brokaw teaches Magazine Publishing Overview.

 Leslie began her journalism career in radio, as producer and on-air reporter at the public radio station WAMC-FM in Albany, NY.
-She spent her early writing years at the national business magazine Inc., first as a writer and then as editor-in-chief of Inc.com.
+She spent her early magazine years at the national business magazine Inc., first as a writer and then as editor-in-chief of Inc.com.

 Office: Ansin 10th Fl.